flybywiresim/docs/docs/pilots-corner/advanced-guides/protections/overview.md

     The lower ECAM displays the load factor (G LOAD) in amber, when the value is above 1.4g or below 0.7g for more than 2s.

-## Attitude Protection
+## Pitch Attitude Protection

-Attitude Protection is meant to complement and enhance AOA and HSP in extreme conditions and in windshear.

-For this it limits:

-- Bank angle:
-    - limited to 33° stick released
-    - limited to 67° stick fully deflected

-- Pitch angle:
+To protect the aircraft from excessive pitch attitudes this protection limits pitch angels in the following ways:

-    - limited to 30° nose up in CONF 0 to 3
+- Nose up limited to 30° in CONF 0 to 3
-        - progressively reduced to 25 ° at low speed
+    - Progressively reduced to 25 ° at low speed
-    - limited to 25° nose up in CONF FULL
+- Nose up limited to 25° in CONF FULL
-        - progressively reduced to 20 ° at low speed
+    - Progressively reduced to 20 ° at low speed
-    - limited to 15° nose down
+- Limited to 15° nose down

-If these limits are approached, the aircraft pitch and roll rate decrease and stop at the limit.
+If these limits are approached, the aircraft's pitch rate decreases and will stop at the limit.

-The flight director bars disappear when pitch exceeds 25° up or 13° down or bank angle exceeds 45°.
-They appear again when pitch returns to 22° up or 10° down or bank angle is less than 40°.
+The flight director bars disappear when pitch exceeds 25° up or 13° down.
+They appear again when pitch returns to 22° up or 10° down.

-These limits may be further reduced if [High Angle of Attack Protection](#high-angle-of-attack-protection) or [High Speed Protection](#high-speed-protection) or active.

-### Indication and warnings
+Pitch Attitude Protection supports high speed protection, high load factor protection, and high AOA protection.

+### PFD Attitude Indicators

 !!! block ""
     ![Attitude Limits on PFD](../../assets/advanced-guides/protections/attitude_limits.png "Attitude Limits on PFD"){loading=lazy align=left width=45%}